Vivek745-droid/Vivek745-droid/README.md

 ## 📌 Here are some ideas to get you started:

-- 🔭 I’m currently working on : Improving my programming skills.
+- 🔭 I’m currently working on : Java springboot developer.
 - 🌱 I’m currently learning : Databases for Developers-Foundations
 - 💬 Ask me about : Problem statements & Output based qus , Happy To Help 😊
 - 📫 How to reach me: vivekrj307@gmail.com